PanosArvan/Information-Security/h4-ETAOIN.md

 Here the author refers to significantly large numbers that he uses to navigate around examples in the rest of the book.

+## [[Disobey 2023] Techniques observed in security breaches and defending against them - Jouni Mikkola](https://www.youtube.com/watch?v=9E3-h54zAR8)

+The presenter talks about three real life security breaches.
+Part of the techniques observed and the way those incidents could have been prevented.

+### Mitre ATT&CK

+It's comprised of 14 different tactics:

+1. Reconnaissance
+2. Resource Development
+3. Initial Access
+4. Execution
+5. Persistence
+6. Privilege Escalation
+7. Defense Evation
+8. Credential Access
+9. Discovery
+10. Lateral Movement
+11. Collection
+12. Command and Control
+13. Exfiltration
+14. Impact

+You can be jumping from one tactic to another.
+Order is not necessary.

+### Close Call

+It started with resource development.
+The attacker steals the credentials.
+Potentialy a victim of a phishing attack.
+The attacker gains access to a remote access server.
+They launch a malware cobalstrike.
+They moved to a powershell based threat.
+The malware tries to bypass AMSI.
+They gain access to several user accounts, then laterally move to all domain devices.
+Only local admin privileges were gain so very few systems were infiltrated.
+The attacker gained access to a list of user accounts and passwords.
+Also to publicly available VPN-services using those credentials.
+Huge possibility it was an insider threat.
+Can't be proved.

+Discovery Scams

+The attacker launched discovery attacks to find devices within the network.
+Used RDP to laterally move within the network.
+Then gained access to tens of GBs of business data, which was exfiltrated.
+Then the environment encrypted.
+Luckily due to low level access wasn't fully encrypted.

+### Wildfire

+The attacker gained public domain access to a publicly available VPN service.
+The malware was delivered through SFTP/PDP.
+100s GBs of data were exfiltrated.
+The whole environment was encrypted with backups.
+The company tried to negotiate with the ransomware attacker.
+Something that is usually not recommended.

+### Similarities

+Identity: Access to working user accounts.
+Lateral movement.
+Malware.

+### Protecting the identiy

+- MFA
+- User training against phishing
+- Principle of lowes privilege.
+The user accounts should have least amount of required privileges.

+### Preventing lateral movement

+- Tier 0 | Domain controllers, management servers for tier 0 management.
+- Tier 1 | Servers
+- Tier 2 | Users and workstations

+LAPS: Local Admin Password Solution

+Firewall: Block inbound access on workstations

+### Malware prevention

+- Antivirus
+- Whitelisting
+- PowerShell: Only allow on per need basis
+- Attack Surface Reduction.

 ## Encryption - Decryption through AES and PowerShell